msupply-foundation/conforma-server/documentation/Action-plugin-specification.md

 ## Source code file

-Plugin can have any number of source files located in the source folder, there must be an exported entrypoint method in `index.ts`, this method will be dynamically loaded via `require` at run-time
+Plugin can have any number of source files located in the source folder, but there must be an exported entrypoint method in `index.ts`.
+This method will be dynamically loaded via `require` at run-time.
 Calling the function exported by each action plugin, sequentially, is the job of the **Action module**.

 Plugin entrypoint method should follow this basic structure: